Family office trendsIs a virtual family office right for you?

 “Virtual family office contractors and consultants aren’t 100% dedicated to your family like full-time family office employees are,” says Losey.
 That means it’s easier for them to leave for a better opportunity, which could leave your family office without expertise in a key area until you find a replacement.

 There’s also the potential for “silos” in virtual family offices since contractors and consultants aren’t interacting face-to-face every day.
-This can potentially lead to miscommunication, misunderstandings, inefficiencies, and lost opportunities.
+This can potentially lead to miscommunication, misunderstandings, inefficiencies, and lost opportunities in virtual family office services.

 “Strong leadership and communication by the president/CEO are critical to virtual family office success,” Losey says.